ChrisCalderon/mandelbrotG5/README.md

 A pure Python script for creating arbitrarily hi resolution images of the Mandelbrot set

-This code was born out of helping my now ex-girlfriend with some CS homework a year ago, and it is named for the machine I primarily used for writing it on, my beautiful PowerMac G5 Quad.
+This code was born out of helping an old friend with some CS homework in 2012, and it is named for the machine I primarily used while working on it, my beautiful PowerMac G5 Quad (R.I.P.)

+The main dependancy ATM is pypng, which you can find with google.
+The test script also depends on Numpy and maybe Matplotlib.